mozilla/application-services/docs/android-faqs.md

    [`ffi_support` docs](https://docs.rs/ffi-support/*/ffi_support/), but a
    major one is when to use `Pointer` vs `String` (getting this wrong will often work, but may corrupt memory).

+We aim to avoid triggering these bugs by auto-generating the JNA bindings rather than writing them by hand.

 ### How do I debug Rust code with the step-debugger in Android Studio